olivere/vite/README.md

 ### Multi Page App

 For Vite apps that have multiple entry points, you can pass the entry point by creating a separate `vite.Handler` and specifying the `ViteEntry` field.
 See the [`examples/multi-page-app` directory](https://github.com/olivere/vite/tree/main/examples/multi-page-app) for an example.

+### Template Registration

+You can use custom HTML templates in your Go backend for serving different React pages.
+See the [`examples/template-registration` directory](https://github.com/olivere/vite/tree/main/examples/template-registration) for an example.

 ## License